Israel Land Authority: Debate

-He also believes that the main principle of the Basic Law: Israel Lands should remain unchanged since it is one of the fundamental features of the Israeli legal system.
-Another reason is that Israel is a small country with limited land reserves.
+Weisman also believes that the main principle of the Basic Law: Israel Lands should remain unchanged since it is one of the fundamental features of the Israeli legal system.
+Weisman also added that Israel is a small country with limited land reserves.

 Land reform

 Influenced by this debate, in April 2009 Israeli Ministry of Finance has issued a paper offering basic reforms for Israeli economy in 2009-2010.
 It recommended “to pass the law on the land ownership to let all lessees holding lease contracts for housing and employment (gain full ownership rights).”
 It was suggested to create a new government agency for this purpose – Israel Land Authority.
 The reform should start from urban lands, but some parts of this paper also noted the importance of privatizing agricultural lands.
 Financial experts of the ministry saw Israel Land Administration is the main impediment for the economic development of the state since main economic activities depend upon the flexibility of the land reserves.

 These changes were implemented in the Arrangements Law of 2009 including a section called “Israel Lands Reform”.
 This reform was a part of the privatization process of the ILA and it was heavily criticized by the public.